 What can you do to make your website more visible to AI systems?

-AI recognizes patterns: When you show yourself how your content is connected, this increases relevance. - Update content regularly.
+Link sensibly internally.
+AI recognizes patterns: When you show yourself how your content is connected, this increases relevance.

 5. Conclusion: Becoming visible means being understandable

-If you want an AI to include your website in answers, you need to deliver content that structured, understandable and trustworthy are.
+If you want an AI to include your website in answers, you need to deliver content that structured, understandable and trustworthy Are.
 It's not about tricks — it's about clarity.
-Because what works for your target group will also work for AI systems in the future: Real answers to real questions — neatly structured.
+Because what works for your target group also wants to work for AI systems in the future: Real answers to real questions — neatly structured.

 🔁 What's next?